Quantitative comparison of quantum pseudo-telepathy games and Bell inequalities: Technical Description of the Games

 The quantum winning strategy closely resembles that of the MPMG.
 Alice and Bob share two pairs of maximally entangled qubits, i.e., the $(\ket{00}+\ket{11})/\sqrt{2}$ state, and perform measurements of the specified operators on their respective halves.
 One key difference is that while measuring $X$ or $Z$ yields correlated results for Alice and Bob, measuring $Y$ produces anticorrelated outcomes.
-Therefore, for operators containing an odd number of $Y$ terms, one player must invert their measurement result.
+Therefore, for operators containing an odd number of $Y$ terms, one player applies the additive inverse to their measurement outcome.
 (This adjustment is not necessary in the MPMG.)
 Following this procedure ensures that all the game’s constraints are satisfied.
 It is worth noting that these types of games can be further generalized in various ways, expanding both their theoretical foundations and practical applications.
 For a deeper exploration of these extensions, see, for example, Refs. \cite{Kelleher_2024, arkhipov, Adamson, Trandafir_2022}, which discuss broader classes of games that push beyond the frameworks presented here.